ucb-embedded-device-generation/ConnieChi-first-project/Euler Problems/README.md

-The files are in Lib.hs, Didn't use Main.hs, woopsies
+The files are in Lib.hs under src, Didn't use Main.hs in app, woopsies